makerdao/community/governance/governance-and-risk-meetings/governance-risk-meetings.md

+---
+id: governance-risk-meetings
-# Governance and Risk Meeting
+title: Governance and Risk Meeting
+sidebar_label: Overview
+---

 In these meetings, we set the stage for cultural and operational consensus across the community for a number of issues that relate to the [Scientific Governance and Risk Framework](../governance-risk-framework/part-one.md).